-- 17. It is important to note that information for the financial year preceding the TDL year is used to identify if a party is required to pay, and that information from the TDL year (sourced later in the year) identifies how much a party is required to pay. - 18.
-We use the term 'qualifying liable person' (QLP) to describe the liable persons (LPs) that must pay a portion of the TDL.
-We consider that a service provider meets the criteria detailed at paragraph 10.2, and is a liable person (and therefore potentially a QLP) if it:12 - 18.1 provides a telecommunications service, which may include the transmission of voice, data, SMS, or any other content, but excludes broadcasting (ie, the transmission of programmes for the reception by the public); - 18.2 provides the telecommunications service in New Zealand; - 18.3 operates a component of the PTN over which the telecommunications service is provided; - 18.4 operates a component of a PTN that falls within the public side of the network demarcation point the component must be operated by the service provider, not a third party; and - 18.5 operates a network that is publicly available, ie, not limited to private use. - 19.
-As we explained in our 2012/13 LAD, a party operates a component of a PTN where it has legal ownership and control, but the term 'operate' also has a wider and more practical focus, which includes the concepts of management and making the PTN components work.
+- 16. It is important to note that information for the financial year preceding the TDL year is used to identify if a party is required to pay, and that information from the TDL year (sourced later in the year) identifies how much a party is required to pay. - 17.
+We use the term 'qualifying liable person' (QLP) to describe the liable persons that must pay a portion of the TDL.
+We consider that a service provider meets the criteria detailed at paragraph 9.2, and is a liable person (and therefore potentially a QLP) if it: - 17.1 provides a telecommunications service, which may include the transmission of voice, data, SMS, or any other content, but excludes

-11 Qualified revenue is subject to potential deductions specified in our information instructions.
+Oualified revenue is subject to potential deductions specified in our information instructions.
 See Attachment A.